Hazing: A Weed in the Garden of Evil by Hank Nuwer (Revised and updated Feb. 27, 2020)

 My list of deaths gets longer, longer and still longer.

 Stopping hazing is easy, I tell students.
 “Just don’t do it.”

-Hank Nuwer is a Franklin College journalism professor and the author of “Hazing: Destroying Young Lives,” “The Hazing Reader,” “Wrongs of Passage” and many other books.
+Hank Nuwer is a Franklin College journalism professor (retiring from teaching in Spring 2020) and the author of “Hazing: Destroying Young Lives,” “The Hazing Reader,” “Wrongs of Passage” and many other books.